KrystianPlackowski/Apartments-data-parser/README.md

 # Flat-for-rental-parser

-Extract data from well-known flat rental web site and make analysis out of it (work in progress).
+Extract data from well-known flat rental web site and make analysis out of it.

 If want to extract new data: